 Lord Krishna says the one who has a selfish attitude cannot gain wisdom.
 Wisdom gets hidden by selfish attitude just like a mirror covered by dust does not reflect images of objects.

 Lord Krishna says You need to overcome desires to experience the stillness of mind.
 All thoughts, feelings, and desires take birth in the mind.
 You can not look deep down yourself if your mind is not stabilized.
 The mind can be really quite only when a person is free from the countless desires.

-Have you ever read Gita, what thoughts and teaching inspired you the most??
+Have you ever read Bhagavad Gita, did you read any positive thinking bhagavad gita quotes??
 Share your favourite Bhagavad Gita quotes with us in the comment section.